 This award was first presented in 2007 to its namesake, Larry J. Brumond, and Thomas Ryan.
 Larry and Thomas knew each other for 21 years, 17 of which Larry was the primary support person in Thomas’s life.
 This award program was started by Total Living Concept (TLC), a Washington agency supporting people with disabilities to live in homes of their choosing with whom they want, where they want and for as long as they want.
 This award annually honors two individuals who have maintained a mutually supportive relationship for at least five years in which the dreams and aspirations of the support recipient are supported in that person’s chosen home and community.
-The net result when such a relationship is formed is the fulfilment of two lives: in learning and teaching each other; in discovering better who they each are; and in understanding more deeply how critical relationships are to a satisfying and valued life.
+The net result when such a relationship is formed is the fulfillment of two lives: in learning and teaching each other; in discovering better who they each are; and in understanding more deeply how critical relationships are to a satisfying and valued life.
 TLC will present each award recipient with a $500 check at the TASH Annual Conference.
 To nominate someone for this award click here.

 This award honors the contribution of Marc Gold, both to the disability field and to TASH.
 Marc was a founding board member of TASH and continued his affiliation until his death in 1982.
 His research and advocacy provided the rationale for supported employment by establishing that persons with significant disabilities could learn complex tasks.
 He formed Marc Gold & Associates in 1976 to promote the concepts of competence and contribution by all persons with intellectual and developmental disabilities through a series of nationally relevant projects that focused on staff development and employment.
 His company continues today.
 This award is presented to an individual who has made a significant contribution to increasing access to community, integrated employment for persons with significant disabilities.
 The focus of the award may be related either to a lifelong body of work or to work performed within a current year.
 Recipients may include employment professionals, researchers, state agency personnel, professors, legislators, family members or employers.